sonyxperiadev/dataflow/README.md

 #### `io`, `function`, `database`

-The `io`, `function` and `database` forms declare `InputOutput`, `Function` and `Database` objects, respectively.
-The objects have IDs and they can contain attributes.
+The `io`, `function` and `database` forms declare `InputOutput`, `Function` and `Database` nodes, respectively.
+The nodes have IDs and they can contain attributes.
 Empty attribute brackets can be omitted.

 ```dot